 High nurse retirement and turnover rates are affecting access to health care.

-- In the September 21, 2015 issue of Science Daily, healthcare economist David Auerbach released findings from a new study, which found that almost 40% of registered nurses are over the age of 50.
+- In the September 21, 2015 issue of Science Daily, healthcare economist David Auerbach released findings from a new study, which found that almost 40% of RNs are over the age of 50.
 “The number of nurses leaving the workforce each year has been growing steadily from around 40,000 in 2010 to nearly 80,000 by 2020.
 Meanwhile, the dramatic growth in nursing school enrollment over the last 15 years has begun to level off."

 - In September 2007, Dr. Christine T. Kovner and colleagues found that 13% of newly licensed RNs had changed principal jobs after one year, and 37% reported that they felt ready to change jobs.
-These findings were reported in the American Journal of Nursing in an article titled “Newly Licensed RNs’ Characteristics, Work Attitudes, and Intentions to Work.”
+These findings were reported in the American Journal of Nursing in the article “Newly Licensed RNs’ Characteristics, Work Attitudes, and Intentions to Work.”

 Impact of Nurse Staffing on Patient Care

 Many scientific studies point to the connection between adequate levels of registered nurse staffing and safe patient care.